 While showers can be vicious killers, water on the neck can also create moments of clarity, so it’s generally worth the risk.
 And last night as I sat in the corner of the shower weeping, scrubbing myself down after another day spent working in trade media, I started thinking about Rachel Glucina—and, more generally, the folly of big media trying to get down with the internet kids.

 Since online advertising first emerged, publishers have been selling their ads with the promise that they’re targeted to specific audiences and trackable.
 And this is true to some degree.
-The tech platforms available on the market today certainly do have the ability to serve ads onto specific websites, but whether those ads are seen by humans or anyone at all is a completely different issue.
-StopPress looks at how industry is dealing with the issue of viewability.
+The tech platforms available on the market today certainly do have the ability to serve ads onto specific websites, but whether those ads are seen by humans or anyone at all is completely different issue.

 With digital revenue still not measuring up to print losses and ad blockers becoming more common in the top-right corners of browsers, media owners increasingly have to reassess how they go about sustaining their online businesses.
-And over the last few weeks, Tangible Media and Bauer, two of the nation’s biggest magazine publishers, illustrated there’s no concrete rule applicable to doing this, with the pair taking divergent paths as they set about creating commercially sustainable online properties.
-We compare Dish's paywall strategy with Bauer's launch of the Food to Love brand.
+And over the last few weeks, Tangible Media and Bauer, two of the nation’s biggest magazine publishers, illustrated there’s no concrete rule applicable to doing this, with the pair taking divergent paths as they set out create commercially sustainable online properties.

 Early this year, the MPA announced that it was making some big changes to its annual awards, with a new name, a few new categories and a new judging process.
 Those changes have led to an almost 40 percent increase in entry numbers and as far as the finalists go, Bauer is on top with 46, followed by Tangible Media with 25, Fairfax with 19 and Kowhai Media with 10.